-Until the OFR comes into effect, AIFMs based in third country jurisdictions wishing to market EEA and / or Non-EEA AIFs in the UK will be required to comply with the UK's National Private Placement Regime, as well as the UK's financial promotion rules as applicable.
+The National Private Placement Regime is available to any fund established outside the UK which, for legislative purposes (including EEA UCITS) are regarded as being third country AIFs.
+Unless they successfully apply for recognition under the OFR, AIFMs based in third country jurisdictions wishing to market EEA and/or Non-EEA AIFs in the UK will be required to comply with the UK's National Private Placement Regime, as well as the UK's financial promotion rules as applicable.
+Currently, only EEA UCITS can apply to be recognised under the OFR.